Snowflake Analytics Enablement Service Offerings

 • Two "LAC - " prefixed groups will be created to govern access - one for read only to the schema, and one for creating and update tables.
 Access is then granted to CDS groups controlled by the responsibility center.
 This allows for collaboration and sharing of data, all within the control of local data analysts and RC administrators.

 Analytics Database Hosting replaces the UDA4 database hosting.
-UDA4 users should plan to move their workloads to Analytics Database Hosting or another solution by July 2025.
+UDA4 users should plan to move their workloads to Analytics Database Hosting.
 Contact the Help Desk to request a consultation on migration.

 Print Article